tencent cloud

 Description

-Define the message timestamp type:
+Define the timestamp type in messages:

-Preset ACL policy
+Preset ACL Policy

 cleanup.policy